PeterdQuinn/peterdQuinn/README.md

-### Hi there, I'm [Peter Quinn][website] 👋
+### Hi there, I'm [Peter Quinn] 👋

-## I'm a Father, 2 times champion, and Full Stack Web Developer!
+## I'm a Father, 2 x champ , and Full Stack Web Developer!
 - 🔭 I’m currently practicing my Skills as a developer DAILY!
 - 🌱 I’m currently learning Dapps, and languages like rust and solidify 🤣
 - 👯 I’m looking to create start my carrer in tech
 - 🥅 2021 Goals: Finish the year in tech
-- ⚡ Fun facts: Worked with special education for the last 15 years, I love learning DAPPS; I Think blockchains are amazing, I love learning
+- ⚡ Fun facts: Worked in special education for the last 15 years, I love learning DAPPS; I Think blockchains are amazing, I love learning

 ### Connect with me: